👆 Search ABOVE for your Database Activity Monitoring Questions👆

 Database Activity Monitoring (DAM) - Resource Bundle

 Imperva Customers have asked many questions around deployment of DAM.
 Here are some FAQ's around Imperva DAM deployment.
+If you missed it, go and listen to our Community webinar on Operational Best Practices for a Successful Data Activity Monitoring Deployment

-- How the on – prem DAM/WAF devices are deployed, the architecture types for different types of clients.
+- How the On-Prem DAM/WAF devices are deployed, the architecture types for different types of clients.
 As for DAM and WAF gateways, each will have a different set of deployment modes that are supported.
 DAM=IMPVHA bridge, sniffing, or sniffing cluster.
 WAF=IMPVHA bridge, TRP, Sniffing, KRP, NGRP.
 Clients in these scenarios would be web clients connecting to web applications, or database clients connecting to databases.
 In either case, the gateway will have the ability to inspect that traffic based on port, ip address (and certificate for decryption) configurations.
 In the case of DAM, if the agent is installed, the agent is responsible for auditing all of this database client traffic and passing that back to the gateways.

 - What are the challenges we face while deploying DAM solutions at client side, such as agent installation, or client specification or discussion on TPS consideration before deployments.
 As for sizing, as a general rule, we estimate 100TPS per core per on the database server.
 Each model of appliance has a total number of TPS/HPS that are supported based off of the model of gateway.
 If clustering is in place, we reduce that capacity number by 10%, due to there needing to be resources allocated to clustering sync processes.
 In the event you have a database server that you are looking to capture more data that the estimation, or if there is a large database that exceeds the size of. a single appliance, we have a "large-scale" cluster configuration that can handle larger databases.
 We have also introduced flex pricing allowing customers to purchase based on a total number of database servers or agents, and giving the. flexibility to deploy as many gateways as needed to accommodate.
 Another recommendation I can make for the general sizing discussion, is the notion of performance monitoring on our appliances.
 When you initially deploy, you may experience an increase in traffic where a gateways was find, and then becomes overwhelmed based on that increase in utilization.
 For this, we recommend on-going performance monitoring to keep visibility on the health of appliances over time.
 This will capture CPU, network, disk, counters, etc, and output that to influxdb, new relic, and/or general SIEM in json via syslog. https://github.com/imperva/mx-toolbox/tree/master/performance-monitoring